-Alternatively, you can call our Respiratory Clinic Reception on:
+Alternatively, you can call our Respiratory Clinic Reception .

-Your GP may have referred you to one of these Respiratory Clinics for assessment, rather than undergoing the test at your regular medical centre, as a way to help to reduce the potential spread of the virus and not overcrowd our emergency departments.
+Your GP may have referred you to a Respiratory Clinic for assessment, rather than undergoing the test at your regular medical centre, as a way to help to reduce the potential spread of the virus and not overcrowd our emergency departments.
 However, if you are experiencing severe symptoms, call 000 for an ambulance.

-Who can book a COVID-19 test at theses specialised clinics and what does it cost?
+Who can book a COVID-19 test and what does it cost?

-- These Respiratory Clinics are FREE for all patients.
+- Tests at Respiratory Clinics are FREE for all patients.

 - Your GP may refer you to a Respiratory Clinic for testing to help reduce the risk of infection to other patients at your usual medical centre.

 - All results will be provided back to the referring GP for follow up.

 - You can also self-refer to a Respiratory Clinic if you are experiencing flu-like symptoms

 - Appointments can be made online: Alexandra Hills or you can call: 07 3193 1323